ferrocene/ferrocene/ferrocene/doc/qualification-plan/src/development.rst

 Dev Phase 1: Development Ticket Approval
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+To ensure that work can be properly tracked, all proposed changes (except for those initiated by automated processes) must have a Clickup ticket which tracks the status of the work as well as any relevant internal information and discussion.

 To ensure adequate quality, changes that are deemed *major* by the authors or reviewers need to have a development ticket written and approved, before development can begin.
+For minor changes, these steps can happen concurrently.

 Whether a change is deemed major is at the discretion of the Ferrocene developers and reviewers assigned to the task.
-Still, any member of the Ferrocene team can ask for a change to be deemed major (and thus require a ticket), even if the developers and reviewers decided it was minor.
+Still, any member of the Ferrocene team can ask for a change to be deemed major (and thus require an approved ticket), even if the developers and reviewers decided it was minor.

-Tickets must be created in the project management tool under the respective project board, they must be appropriately scoped, and they must detail acceptance criteria.
+Tickets must be created in the project management tool under the respective project board, they must be appropriately scoped, and (for major changes) they must detail acceptance criteria.

 The ticket shall detail which parts of Ferrocene are expected to be impacted.
 That could be for example rustc, the core library, the qualification documentation etc.